-I am a Toronto-based visual storyteller working on conservation campaigns and magazine assignments that express the important link between people and planet.
+I am a Toronto-based conservation photojournalist and visual storyteller working to express the inextricable link between people and planet.

-This work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint, the human demand on nature.
-All the while, I use visual storytelling to start a dialogue I believe is of the utmost importance: we’re not apart from nature, but very much part of it.
+My work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint–the human demand on nature.
+This work is principally carried out in designated protected places and in sensitive wild spaces that still need protection.
+For me, visual storytelling is a way to start a dialogue I believe is of the utmost importance: we’re not apart from nature, but very much part of it.

-I am based out of the Evermaven studio in Toronto, Ontario, Canada when not in the field.
+As a Partner at Evermaven, a full-service environmental communications agency, I am based out of Toronto, Ontario, Canada when not in the field.

 Mentorship with National Geographic photographer Frans Lanting